wafflesLL/wafflesLL/README.md

 ## 📦 Featured Projects

 - [My Website](https://github.com/wafflesLL/my-website): On this site I display my portfolio and my ability to use modern frameworks like Next.js
-- [Glasses For Good (frontend)](https://github.com/wafflesLL/gfgfrontend) [Glasses For Good (backend)](https://github.com/wafflesLL/gfgbackend): Here is the frontend and backend of a project that is now in the development phase
+- [Glasses For Good](https://github.com/wafflesLL/Glasses-For-Good): Here is the frontend and backend of a project that is now in the development phase

 ---